Guihua YU, et al

 mechanical engineering at The University of Texas at Austin, a

-research team in UT Austin’s Cockrell School of Engineering has
+research team in UT Austin’s Cockrell School of Engineering

-gel-polymer hybrid materials.
-Possessing both hydrophilic
+combined gel-polymer hybrid materials.
+Possessing both

-(attraction to water) qualities and semiconducting
+hydrophilic (attraction to water) qualities and semiconducting

 (solar-adsorbing) properties, these “hydrogels” (networks of

-polymer chains known for their high water absorbency) enable the
+polymer chains known for their high water absorbency) enable

-production of clean, safe drinking water from any source,
+the production of clean, safe drinking water from any source,

 whether it’s from the oceans or contaminated supplies.